 A personal mission statement focuses on what you want to be (character) and to do (contributions and achievements) and on the values or principles upon which being and doing are based.
 It becomes a personal constitution, the basis for making major, life-directing decisions, the basis for making daily decisions in the midst of the circumstances and emotions that affect our lives.
 Writing or reviewing a mission statement changes you because it forces you to think through your priorities deeply, carefully, and to align your behavior with your beliefs.

 Identifying Roles and Goals

 We each have a number of different roles in our lives–different areas or capacities in which we have responsibility.
 I may, for example, have a role as an individual, a spouse, a parent, a teacher, a church member, and a businessman.
 And each of these roles is important.
 Your mission statement will be much more balanced and easier to work with if you break it down into the specific role areas of your life and the goals you want to accomplish in each area.
 An effective goal focuses primarily on results rather than activity.

 Mission Statement for my life and how I will accomplish it.

 The guiding principle for my life is knowing that what I do has eternal value or contributes to it.
-My life verse is 2 Corinthians 5:10 (ESV), which states, “For we must all appear before the judgment seat of Christ, so that each of us may receive what is due us for the things done while in the body, whether good or bad.”
+My life verse is 2 Corinthians 5:10 (ESV), “For we must all appear before the judgment seat of Christ, so that each of us may receive what is due us for the things done while in the body, whether good or bad.”

 1. I will be controlled by love and I live for Jesus Christ.
-2Corinthians 5:14a,15b, which states, “For the love of Christ controls us (me), … those who live (I) might no longer live for (myself) themselves but for him who for their sake died and was raised.
+2Corinthians 5:14a,15b states, “For the love of Christ controls us,… those who live might no longer live for themselves but for him who for their sake died and was raised.

-- In my work, I will pray for those I work with and be kind in what I say and do.
+- I will be kind in what I say and do.